 What happens to my share if I forget to pick up?

-Obercreek Farm has partnered with several food banks including Dutchess Outreach.
+Obercreek Farm has partnered with several food banks in our area.
 If you have not made prior arrangements for someone to pick up for you, at our discretion, some or all of any unclaimed shares will then be donated.
 Please note that once the pick-up is over, pick-up is over.
 If you forget to pick up on Wednesday, that does not mean you can just show up on Saturday during farm stand hours to claim your share.
 We harvested for you, it is your responsibility to be there to pick it up.
 We are not able to hold food for you to pick-up at a later time or day.

 Pick-up protocol or "what do I do when I get there?":